 The Office of the Director of the Briscoe Center is located in the Arno Nowotny Building, the oldest building on the Austin campus.
-The Briscoe Center has five additional divisions, located in four regions of Texas, each serving a unique purpose.
+The Briscoe Center has four additional divisions, each serving a unique purpose.

 - The Sam Rayburn Museum documents the life and career of former Texas congressman and Speaker of the United States House of Representatives Sam Rayburn (1882–1961).
 It is located in Rayburn’s hometown of Bonham in northeast Texas.

 - The Briscoe-Garner Museum in Uvalde, Texas, is dedicated to the remarkable lives of John Nance "Cactus Jack" Garner and Dolph Briscoe, both Uvalde natives and historically important political figures from Texas.

 - Winedale is a complex of historical structures and modern facilities situated on 225 acres near Round Top, Texas.
 Winedale’s mission is to foster an understanding of Texas history, culture, and native plants and landscapes through research, teaching, and public service.